 All FoI fees are determined by the Freedom of Information (Access Charges) Regulation 1993.
 Other charges may apply - go to www.foi.vic.gov.au for up to date information on the application fee and access charges.

 FoI application fee

 1 hours = $22.20 / 2 hours = $44.40 / 3 hours = $66.60 (or part of an hour)

 $22.20 per hour to be calculated per quarter hour or part of a quarter hour.

 (eg. Up to 15 minutes = $5.60; 15-30 minutes = $11.10; 30-45 minutes = $16.70; 45 minutes-1 hour = $22.20)

 Responding to FoI requests

-Council must respond to a request within 45 days of receiving it.
+Council must respond to a request within 30 days of receiving it.
+This timeframe may be extended if further clarification, consultation or access charges are required.
 Sometimes a request is refused to protect personal privacy or for other special reasons.
 If a request is refused, applicant has up to 28 days to appeal.

 Freedom of Information frequently asked questions (PDF - 28KB)